The Great Debates about 360-Degree Feedback

 The measurements typically used to determine compensation include meeting measurable goals, attendance, and contribution, not just 360 feedback.

 You're probably more ready for a 360-degree feedback process if your organization's climate and culture is one of trust and cooperation.
-Otherwise, implementing 360-degree feedback will be a lot about addressing the needs of the people.
+Otherwise, implementing 360-degree feedback will be a lot about addressing the needs of the employees.

 You could end up developing systems that are secretive, anonymous, and confidential.
 Even then, people probably won't believe that the feedback is confidential, and this will impact the data you collect.